KevinMathisen/interactive-database-for-environmental-data/docs/Postgres-schema.md

 # Database Schema
-This is the assumed database schema the [postgrest api documentation](Postgrest-api.md) assumes.
-The schema does not have to be identical as long as the sql views defiend in the postgrest api documentation is compatible.
+This is the database schema the [postgrest api documentation](Postgrest-api.md) assumes.
+The schema does not have to be identical as long as the sql views defined in the postgrest api documentation is compatible.

 ## Table: elvedata